How to use GeoDetectit in the field

 After a field session

-Review markers and photos, clean up what you do not need and export a backup if the session matters.
+Review finds and photos, clean up what you do not need and export a backup if the session matters.

 FAQ